-ISO/IEC 27002:2022 categorises a good range of commonplace information security controls, but does not aim to be totally comprehensive.
-Other controls (from other sources) can be added to an organisation's control catalogue, and may be characterised or categorised using the same attributes as those already listed.
+ISO/IEC 27002:2022 categorises a reasonable range of commonplace 'good practice' information security controls, but there are many others - both markedly different controls and variants of those listed.
+Other controls from various sources can be added to an organisation's control catalogue, and may be characterised, categorised, tagged and measured against the same attributes as those already listed.

 Likewise it may be appropriate to categorise controls using other attributes, features or characteristics that suit the organisation's purposes at that time.
-For instance, when finances are tight and security budgets threatened, more creative definitions of 'value' may help identify worthwhile controls that might otherwise have been neglected, or poor value controls that are candidates to be modified or dropped (retired or replaced).
+For instance, when finances are tight and security budgets threatened, more creative definitions of the 'value' attribute may help identify worthwhile controls that might otherwise have been neglected, or poor value controls that are candidates to be modified or dropped (retired or replaced).